 Right after drinking the shake is when I made the salad which will be very much the same each day.
 As you can see in the photo, there are approximately 7 ounces of various components for the salad.
-Ingredients include: spring mix lettuce, grape tomatoes, cheddar cheese, almond flour crackers, prosciutto, crasins, and olive oil vinaigrette.
+Ingredients include spring mix lettuce, grape tomatoes, cheddar cheese, almond flour crackers, prosciutto, craisins, and olive oil vinaigrette.

 For the strict Paleo dieter, cheese is off-limits.
 However, my wife and I aren’t super strict since we are also fasting and exercising.
 Dairy is often considered a grey area for Paleo if you’re following the loose guidelines.